New search for toddler missing since 1981

 Defence Secretary Gavin Williamson, who described the case as "heart-wrenching", said: "The disappearance of a child is every parent's worst nightmare and I have been struck by the courage and dignity of the Lee family who have never given up on their search for Katrice.

-"As this major dig gets underway, the efforts and expertise of the Royal Military Police are behind the family."
+"As this major dig gets under way, the efforts and expertise of the Royal Military Police are behind the family."

 You may also be interested in: